Skip to main content

 yarn start deposits r validator-status 0x...

-6. Prove Validator
+6. Prove and Activate Validator

-Create proof once validator is visible:
+Create proof and activate validator once validator is visible:

-yarn start deposits w proof-and-prove -i <validator_index>
+yarn start deposits w prove-and-activate -i <validator_index>

-yarn start deposits w deposit-to-beacon-chain '[{
+yarn start deposits w top-up-existing-validators '[{

 "amount": "31000000000",